 CARA Supervision and Monitoring

-Supervision is responsible for maintaining CARA’s register and assisting regulated firms to implement a high standard of AML compliance.
-Supervision will monitor firms by conducting on-site inspections and desk-based reviews.
+Supervision is responsible for maintaining CARA’s registry and assisting regulated firms to implement a high standard of AML compliance.
+Supervision monitors firms by conducting on-site inspections, desk-based and thematic reviews.

 What to expect from Supervision by CARA

 Our role is to maintain the highest standards of compliance amongst our supervised population on island.
 We proactively supervise, monitor and regulate firms of attorneys-at-law conducting relevant financial business.
 Each year our aim is to have active engagement with at least 50% of supervised firms, through visits and desk-based or thematic work.

 CARA adopts a risk-based approach (“RBA”) in selecting which firms of attorneys to inspect each year.
 We focus our resources where there is the greatest AML risk.
 We look at both vulnerability to AML risk, and what the likely impact would be (or potential harm) if a given firm was used for money laundering.
 As part of the process we assess how well any risk is mitigated.

 We follow the below procedure in undertaking most on-site inspections:

 - Telephone call from CARA to the firm explaining the inspection process and agreeing mutually convenient dates, where possible;

 - Letter before visit estimating the duration of inspection and requesting information in advance;